Glucerna Vanilla Flavor

 Eat Smart.

-Knowing what food to eat and avoid can help your body use insulin better.
+Knowing the right foods for diabetics and which ones to avoid can help your body use insulin better.
 Certain foods can also help to keep your blood sugar under control.

-Opt for a diet with a good balance of fruits, vegetables, complex carbohydrates, meats, and milk products.
+Choose a diabetic diet with a good balance of fruits, vegetables, complex carbohydrates, meats, and milk products.
 Avoid foods that are high in sugar.
 Check the food labels if you’re unsure.
 Sources of sugar in food include corn syrup, sucrose, dextrose, molasses, and honey.

 Eat regularly and do not skip meals, as irregular meal times can affect your blood sugar levels.